What is working capital?

 Automation and Efficiency

-Automation tools can streamline processes like invoicing, bill payments, and tracking of receivables and payables, leading to more efficient management.
+Automation tools can streamline processes like invoicing, bill payments, and tracking receivables and payables, leading to more efficient management.

 Data-Driven Decision Making